 State and international regulations

 For public-sector HR professionals, balancing transparency requirements with employee privacy can be challenging.
 Meanwhile, organizations operating across multiple states or international borders must align their policies with the strictest applicable standards.
+HR must obtain written or documented consent before providing personal information to third parties, except in narrowly defined exceptions.

 Penalties for data protection failures